-Jerome Conn, M.D., an expert on adrenal hormones, succeeds his mentor Newburgh as the head of Michigan 's Section of Endocrinology and Metabolism, after Newburgh left U-M for Washington, DC to aid the war effort.
+Conn, an expert on adrenal hormones, succeeds his mentor Newburgh as the head of Michigan 's Section of Endocrinology and Metabolism, after Newburgh left U-M for Washington, DC to aid the war effort.
 Conn served as the first Chief of Endocrinology & Metabolism when it became a Division, from 1943-1973.

 The Michigan Diabetes Children's Association opens Camp Midicha for children and teens with diabetes.
 Today, Camp Midicha is an American Diabetes Association resident camp located on the YMCA Camp Copneconic property in Fenton , MI.
 The MDCA no longer exists.